takyonxxx/HackTvTxRx/README.md

-# HackTvRxTx QT 6.x Library And Gui Project
+# HackTvRxTx QT 6.x Library And Gui Project Analog Tv Pal B/G Receiver

 This project is a clone of https://github.com/fsphil/hacktv with modifications for building on Windows.